pathumego/fontpakagist/README.md

     fib pkg create PropCourierSans-Bold.otf PropCourierSans-Medium.otf PropCourierSans-Regular.otf

-Fib will try to guess which of the input fonts belong to the same family.
+Fib will try to guess if the input fonts belong to the same family by reading the `familyname` font attribute.

 ### Validate an existing font package